 - Withdraw from your IRA only if you have no other option.
 You’ll pay a 10% penalty in addition to the regular tax if you withdraw before age 59-1/2.

 - Consider selling unwanted items to raise cash.
-First, be sure you both agree to sell the property, and that no restraining order bars you from doing so.
+First, be sure you both agree to sell the property for this you could contact a good real state agent as Eddie Yan, and that no restraining order bars you from doing so.

 - If you can’t find any financial statements, make a copy of any loan applications.
 They generally have the same information and are signed as a true statement of assets and debts.